Scalable Generalised Accuracy Estimation for Multisource Register-based Official Statistics: The Generalised Mean Squared Error

 Taken together, the results in Eq.~\eqref{eq: 1st_linearisation} and Eq.~\eqref{eq: chambers} give us the following linearised version of the GMSE's bound:

 In principle, while the non-linear dependence on the model estimator $\hat{\bm{\beta}}$ is now removed, the exact derivation of the GMSE's bound may still be challenging due to a potential non-linear dependence on the quantities $\bm{\lambda}$ and $\bm{Y}$; this will depend on the specific choice of the estimating equations $\mathbf{g}_{i}$.
 To overcome this issue, \cite{alleva2021measuring} considered two additional linearisation steps, one for each random component.
 In this work, we will show that one single additional linearisation step is sufficient to provide an exact solution for the commonly employed multinomial model under a maximum likelihood estimation (MLE) approach.
-In particular, in Section~\ref{sec: gmse_mult} the following Theorem~\ref{th: gmse_multin} will be proved, after a formal introduction of the model. \begin{theorem} Consider the setup in Section~\ref{Sec: Setup} and assume that the outcome variable $\bm{Y}_i \sim \text{Multinomial}(1, \bm{p}_i)$, with $\bm{p}_i \in [0,1]^K$ and $\sum_{k=1}^K p_{ik} = 1$, for $i = 1,\dots,N$, with the $N$ units being independent.
-Let $\Sigma_{\bm{Y}_{i}}$ denote the population variance of the model outcome $\Var_{\M} (\bm{Y}_{i})$ of unit $i$, for $i = 1,\dots,N$; then, under the assumptions of Theorem~\ref{th: gmse_th1}, the following holds:
+We emphasise that all the necessary conditions for the two Taylor linearisation steps hold for the multinomial logistic model under bounded covariate space and bounded category probabilities $p_{ik}$.

+\begin{remark} In what follows, the focus will be on the multinomial logistic model as one possible specification for multi-category outcomes.
+Nonetheless, as illustrated in the two-step linearisation above, the proposed approach is not tied to one model only.
+Since the GMSE derivation is based on (i) a function $f_k(\bm{x}_i;\bm{\beta})$ and (ii) an estimator $\hat{\bm{\beta}}$ defined through estimating equations, whenever these two components are available and sufficiently smooth, the same two-step Taylor linearisation applies under standard regularity conditions.
+For this reason, the methodology can be extended to broader classes of categorical models, including ordinal multinomial models, multinomial models with random effects, etc., and specifications allowing overdispersion or latent heterogeneity. \end{remark}